fdiengdoh/notes/README.md

-# notes
+# Notes
-A set of classes for my testing
+A set of classes for making pretty url from php.

+## What is this exactly?

+Well for now it is just something for me to play around with the process of making packages available through composer.
+Maybe one day it would be useful to others